Improving the accuracy of simulated chaotic $N$-body orbits using smoothness: Conclusion

 \section{Conclusion}

-Symplectic integration has been popular and successful at describing astrophysical $N$-body and other dynamics.
-Symplectic integration is part of a broader category of integration called geometric integration \citep{hair06} in which solutions to ordinary differential equations (ODEs) are calculated through approximations which respect `geometric' features of the ODEs.
+Symplectic integration has been popular and successful at describing $N$-body {dynamics in astrophysics}.
+Symplectic integration is part of a broader category of integration called geometric integration \citep{hair06} in which solutions to ordinary differential equations (ODEs) are calculated through approximations which respect {geometry} of the ODEs.
 This is useful for any long-term dynamical studies.
 Symplectic integration is supposed to conserve the Poincar\'{e} invariants associated with Hamiltonian dynamics, leading to bounded errors over long time intervals.
-Popular symplectic integrators \citep{WH91,S05} also aim to preserve the other geometric features of the ODEs: the time-symmetry, and the angular and linear momentum conservation.
+Popular symplectic integrators \mbox{\citep{WH91,S05}} also aim to preserve the other geometric features of the ODEs {such as} the time-symmetry, and the angular and linear momentum conservation.

-Another geometric feature which is perhaps overlooked is the smoothness of an integrator.
+Another geometric feature which is perhaps overlooked is the smoothness of an {ODE}.
 The $N$-body Hamiltonian is infinitely smooth, or $C^\infty$ for physical separations greater than $0$.
 Symplectic integrators are described by modified differential equations, which are also derived from a Hamiltonian with some smoothness.
-A number of popular symplectic methods, and perhaps the most versatile and useful ones \citep{C99,DLL98,S05} are only $C^n$ smooth, where $n$ is a small integer, or worse, one might argue a smoothness concept is not applicable to them.
+A number of popular symplectic methods, and perhaps the most versatile and useful ones \mbox{\citep{C99,DLL98,S05}} are only $C^n$ smooth, where $n$ is a small integer, or worse, one might argue a smoothness concept is not applicable to them.
 Any method with adaptive block stepping also has reduced smoothness.
 This work has explored the role of smoothness in the accuracy of $N$-body integrations.
 To explore this question, we have considered hybrid \citep{C99,Reinetal2019,Wisdom2017,H19} integrators, whose smoothness is easily tuned through a switching function.
-Hybrid integrators are $C^\infty$ in most of phase space, except for a few points in phase space which are rarely or never hit, in which there is smaller smoothness (except if an expensive $C^\infty$ transition function is used).
+Hybrid integrators are $C^\infty$ in most of phase space, except for a few points in phase space which are rarely or never hit, in which there is {a smaller differentiability class order (DCO)} (except if an expensive $C^\infty$ transition function is used).
 However, \cite{H19} has shown that the performance of hybrid integrators degrades for regular orbits even when those points are never encountered in practice, and explained why.